NAT

 General concept

-NAT (Network Address Translation) is used to provide instances with internet access when located behind a router.
 By default, a router will have a source NAT setup when launching it.
-This means that the router will be assigned a floating ip on its external interface and when instances on the internal network wants to access the internet, the router will change the source IP of the request to its own floating IP.
+This means that the router has floating IP addresses on its external interface and when instances on the internal network wants to access the internet, the router will change the source IP on the packet to its own floating IP.

 Verify NAT address of router